-It’s hard enough to rough it in the great outdoors, especially during cooler months – why make it more uncomfortable by using musty camping equipment that wasn’t stored properly?
-Taking a few extra steps to create a camping equipment storage area in your garage will not only eliminate the need for bulky, space-wasting storage solutions, it will help preserve your camping equipment, ultimately saving you money in the long run.
+It’s hard enough to rough it in the great outdoors, especially during the cooler months – why make it more uncomfortable by using musty camping equipment that wasn’t stored properly?
+Taking a few extra steps to create a camping equipment storage area in your garage will not only eliminate the need for bulky, space-wasting storage solutions, but it will also help preserve your camping equipment, ultimately saving you money in the long run.

 Gone are the days of buying inexpensive sleeping bags for neighborhood sleepovers!
 Campers and hikers of all skill levels will tell you that quality sleeping bags can cost hundreds of dollars, but (when taken care of properly) are an investment that will last for years of adventurous trips and backyard camping.
 Although many bags are sold in “stuff sacks,” it’s important to avoid storing them rolled up for long periods of time.
-Not only will this damage the bag’s insulation, it will also increase the chance of developing mold, mildew and even rot if the equipment wasn’t properly cleaned before storage.
+Not only will this damage the bag’s insulation, it will also increase the chance of developing mold, mildew, and even rot if the equipment wasn’t properly cleaned before storage.

-Instead of stuffing all of these valuable items into precariously stacked bins in a corner of your garage or inside your home, taking up valuable closet space, consider installing hooks inside tall cabinets to hang, organize and protect valuable equipment.
-For particularly valuable equipment, consider creating a custom dehumidifier nook inside cabinets to cut down on storage risks.
+Instead of stuffing all of these valuable items into precariously stacked bins in a corner of your garage or inside your home, taking up limited closet space, consider installing hooks either on the garage wall or inside cabinets to hang, organize, and protect valuable equipment.
+For extra care, you can even create a custom dehumidifier nook inside cabinets to cut down on storage risks.

 It’s important to remember that although electronics can be kept safely in bins or in cabinets with the rest of the camping gear, batteries should be taken out and stored separately to prevent damage.
 Consider investing in smaller bins and cabinets to hold items like batteries so you won’t have to dig through cluttered drawers and large bins to find exactly what you need.